beezwax/filemaker-facter/README.md

 Here, we assume email (typically Postfix SMTP) is configured on the local system.
 Enabling Mail with Server.app will accomplish this, or search online for how to configure a Postfix STMP relay.
 When enabled, this allows us to use the **mail** command to pipe out the reports.
 Additionaly, in the crontab entry example, the specific facters we want in the report are listed (if these are omitted all values are included).

 ```
+# Location of our custom facts.
+export FACTERLIB=/usr/local/lib/facter-filemaker
+#
 #min    hour    dom    mon    dow    command
 #
 # Send report every day at midnight.
+Note: this is one long line
-0       0       *      *      *      /usr/bin/facter macosx_productversion diskfree memoryfree sp_uptime filemaker_errors filemaker_stats_disk filemaker_version | /usr/bin/mail -s "facter report: `/bin/hostname`" simon@beezwax.yourdomain
+0       0       *      *      *      /usr/local/bin/facter macosx_productversion diskfree memoryfree sp_uptime filemaker_errors filemaker_stats_disk filemaker_version | /usr/bin/mail -s "facter report: `/bin/hostname`" simon@beezwax.yourdomain
 ```

-##process_and_email.rb
+## process_and_email.rb

-For additional functionality, including some basic monitoring functions, there is a helper script you can use inside of **copy_to_facter/filemaker** folder.
+For additional functionality, including some basic monitoring functions, there is a helper script you can use inside of **facter-filemaker/filemaker** folder.
 This script does post-processing of the Facter reports, and provides the following features:

 * send via SMTP client (no need to configure Postfix)
 * convert disk & network stats into graph
 * send email when more than x errors are found